“He who would travel happily must travel light. – Antoine de St. Exupery”

 Usually jet lag has you in its grip for a good few days and you tend to stagger out of bed feeling like your head is stuffed with cotton wool.
 And you usually find you have slept later than you should have (because you’re on holidays and you can AND you were awake most of the night from the time difference) so it’s a quick bolt to the bathroom, a quick cold shower, because you have yet to work out how the bloody hot/cold tap thingy works, you slap some makeup on your face, scrap a comb through your hair or in my case, scrunch it up in something that looks like a ponytail, and race out to either meet your group or for whatever activity that was planned!
 And then at night when you think you will be off for some glamorous dinner you usually end up running in from a huge day of sightseeing, run that comb through your hair again, slap on some lippy and bolt out the door again to find something to eat.

 The world is very casual.
 And no one bats an eyelid that you didn’t dress up.
-No one is sniggering in the corner that you are still wearing the same clothes that you did all day.
+No one is laughing in the corner that you are still wearing the same clothes that you did all day.
 And no one certainly cares that you have not carefully and artfully applied a full face of makeup.

 The same goes for all your toiletries.
 I don’t bring anything with me other than my toothbrush and toothpaste, some hair ties, comb/brush and a small travel hairspray and a small travel bottle of my favourite (for sensitive skin) body wash.
 I use the hotel’s hairdryer (if you really can’t take the chance then invest in a small travel hairdryer) and I use the hotel’s shampoo or buy some when I get there.
 (If you really can’t leave home without your shampoo and conditioner then decant them into small travel bottles.)
 And all of that goes into small Ziploc bags tucked into gaps between my clothes in my suitcase.

 And yes you really can wear that one jacket your entire trip.
-If you have packed clothes that you can layer you won’t have to wear it all the time.
+If you have packed clothes that you can layer you won’t have to wear them all the time.
 And you may have the feeling you want to burn it when you get home because you are so sick of it, but that doesn’t matter.

 What lasts from travelling are those memories, the cherished moment in time you will never forget, the connection you made with people or a place.
 You will not be thinking “Oh I wore that same jacket all the time!”
-In fact you will look at that jacket, when you find buried it at the back of the wardrobe never to see the light of day again, and all those memories will come flooding back.
+In fact, you will look at that jacket when you find buried it at the back of the wardrobe never to see the light of day again, and all those memories will come flooding back.

 Why Travel Light?